lyraproj/lyra/README.md

 1. Clone this repository: `git clone https://github.com/lyraproj/lyra`
 2. Build Lyra: `cd lyra; make`
+3. Optionally, if you intend to work with typescript, run `make smoke-test-ts` (this will check for an appropriate version of Node.js)

 ### Deploying Workflows with the Lyra CLI